wireapp/brand/text/user-interface/index.md

 * [Terminology and Wording][3]
 * [Use the Right Capitalization Style in Labels and Text][4]

-**NOTE:** In June, Apple announced that their desktop operating system will be renamed from “OS X” to “macOS” with Version 10.12 (Sierra).
+**NOTE:** Apple recently renamed their desktop operating system from “OS X” to “macOS” beginning with Version 10.12 (Sierra).

-However, since _OS X El Capitan_ (Version 10.11) is still the current version, we’ll stick with the “OS X” terminology until the new version ships this fall.
-Once _macOS Sierra_ is released, we’ll change all occurrences to reflect the official name of the new “macOS”.
+All copy scheduled for publication after the official release of _macOS Sierra_ on September 20, 2016 should be updated to use the new **macOS** name.

 ### iOS